Sign-up Prompt Customizations

 element is present, a styled error message will also be displayed.

-Pre-built element and error styling for input fields
+Pre-built styling for input fields

 <div class="ulp-field">